Polarishq/fluentd/README.md

 ### Configure

-1. To configure the Kubernetes fluentd Splunk Nova daemonset plugin, open the file: `fluentd-daemonset-splunknova.yaml`
+1.To configure the Kubernetes fluentd Splunk Nova daemonset plugin, open the file: `fluentd-daemonset-splunknova.yaml`

-2. Within the file, edit the `SPLUNK_URL` and `SPLUNK_TOKEN` values using your Splunk Nova API Keys.
+2.Within the file, edit the `SPLUNK_URL` and `SPLUNK_TOKEN` values using your Splunk Nova API Keys.
 The `SPLUNK_URL` is your Splunk Nova `api-username`.
 The `SPLUNK_TOKEN` is your Base-64 encoded token.

     ```yaml
     - name:  SPLUNK_URL